shlinkio/shlink/README.md

 * If you are going to use MySQL, MariaDB, PostgreSQL or Microsoft SQL Server, create an empty database with the name of your choice.
 * Recursively grant write permissions to the `data` directory.
 Shlink uses it to cache some information.
-* Setup the application by running the `bin/install` script.
+* Set up the application by running the `vendor/bin/shlink-installer install` script.
 It is a command line tool that will guide you through the installation process. **Take into account that this tool has to be run directly on the server where you plan to host Shlink.
 Do not run it before uploading/moving it there.**
 * Generate your first API key by running `bin/cli api-key:generate`.
-You will need the key in order to interact with shlink's API.
+You will need the key in order to interact with Shlink's API.

 ## Using shlink

 Once shlink is installed, there are two main ways to interact with it:

-* **The command line**.
-Try running `bin/cli` and see all the [available commands](#shlink-cli-help).
+* **The command line**: Try running `bin/cli` to see all the available commands.

-    All of those commands can be run with the `--help`/`-h` flag in order to see how to use them and all the available options.
+    All of them can be run with the `--help`/`-h` flag in order to see how to use them and all the available options.

     It is probably a good idea to symlink the CLI entry point (`bin/cli`) to somewhere in your path, so that you can run shlink from any directory.

-* **The REST API**.
-The complete docs on how to use the API can be found [here](https://shlink.io/documentation/api-docs), and a sandbox which also documents every endpoint can be found in the [API Spec](https://api-spec.shlink.io/) portal.
+* **The REST API**: The complete docs on how to use the API can be found [here](https://shlink.io/documentation/api-docs), and a sandbox which also documents every endpoint can be found in the [API Spec](https://api-spec.shlink.io/) portal.

     However, you probably don't want to consume the raw API yourself.
 That's why a nice [web client](https://github.com/shlinkio/shlink-web-client) is provided that can be directly used from [https://app.shlink.io](https://app.shlink.io), or hosted by yourself.

-Both the API and CLI allow you to do the same operations, except for API key management, which can be done from the command line interface only.
+Both the API and CLI allow you to do mostly the same operations, except for API key management, which can be done from the command line interface only.

 ## Contributing